Everyone Deserves to Know About Nature

 To view a sample of the course material, click HERE.

-The Southeastern US is one of the important, naturally forested areas of our planet.
-Your new knowledge can help you become a better steward of the environment locally, and of the planet as a whole.
+The Southeastern US is one of the important, naturally forested areas on our planet.
+Your new knowledge can help you become a better steward of the environment locally -- and globally.

 After all, there is only one environment.